Admissions

 STEP 2: Application Review

-Competitive applicants who have met all admissions requirements and Technical Standards for Admission will be reviewed by the admissions committee.
+Competitive applicants who have met all admissions requirements and Technical Standards for Admission and Continued Enrollment will be reviewed by the admissions committee.
 There are no interviews.

 Z